Get the FREE one-click dictionary software for Windows

 - digest, endure, stick out, stomach, bear, stand, tolerate, brook, abide, suffer, put up

-Type of: act, agree, allow, approve, argue, check, concord, concur, correspond, countenance, fit, foster, gibe, give, greenlight, green-light, hold, jibe, let, marry, marry up, match, nurture, O.K., OK, okay, permit, play, reason, represent, sanction, tally
+Type of: act, agree, allow, approve, argue, check, concord, concur, correspond, countenance, fit, foster, gibe, give, greenlight, green-light, hold, jibe, let, marry, marry up, match, move, nurture, O.K., OK, okay, permit, play, reason, represent, sanction, square, tally

-Antonym: negate, unsupported
+Antonym: unsupported

 Encyclopedia: Support